w3f/polkadot-wiki/docs/learn/learn-transactions.md

 can charge a transaction fee as a way to prevent spam.

 Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
-For example, validators submit unsigned transactions in the form of "heartbeat" messages to indicate that they are online.
-These heartbeats must be signed by one of the validator's [session keys](learn-cryptography.md).
-Session keys never control funds.
+For example, validator's [session keys](learn-cryptography.md) never control funds.
 Unsigned transactions are only used in special cases because, since
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} cannot charge a fee for them, each one needs its own, custom validation logic.